 (1) For persons age 21 and older and qualifying patients or designated providers who are not entered into the medical cannabis authorization database, cannabis serving and transaction limitations are as follows:

-(a) Single serving.
-A single serving of a cannabis-infused product must not exceed 10 milligrams active tetrahydrocannabinol (THC), or Delta 9.
+(a) Maximum size of single serving.
+The total THC in a single serving of a cannabis-infused product must not exceed 10 milligrams.

 (b) Maximum number of servings.
-The maximum number of servings in any one single unit of cannabis-infused product meant to be eaten or swallowed or otherwise taken into the body is 10 servings or 100 milligrams of active THC, or Delta 9.
-A single unit of cannabis concentrate cannot exceed one gram.
+The maximum number of servings in any one single package of cannabis-infused product meant to be eaten or swallowed or otherwise taken into the body must not exceed ten units of 10-milligram servings and must not exceed 100 milligrams of total THC in the package.

+(i) For liquid products containing no more than 4mg THC per unit, the entire package must not exceed a total of 200mg of THC in the package.

+(c) Single unit.
+A single unit of cannabis concentrate must not exceed one gram.

-(c) Transaction limits.
+(d) Transaction limits.

 (i) A single transaction is limited to: